Positions for obstructive lung conditions

 Side lying with leg on the floor bent at knee

 Lie on your side with pillows under your head (figure 4).
 Make sure the top pillow supports your neck.
-Slightly bend the knee of the leg you’re lying on, with your top leg straight.
-This can help when you’re breathless when you’re resting, such as when your symptoms flare up.
+Slightly bend the knee of the leg you are lying on, with your top leg straight.
+Having your legs apart may also help.
+This position can help when you’re breathless when you’re resting, such as when your symptoms flare up.